Frugal Living Tips from the Great Depression

 It’s so easy nowadays to order take-out and have ready-cooked meals.
 But this convenience comes with a price.
 Our grandparents and great-grandparents weren’t very big about eating out.

-Instead, they make their own meals at home.
+Instead, they made their own meals at home.
 After all, cooking food from scratch allows us to control our ingredients and portions.
-This helps them save more money and put those savings into other necessities.
+This helped them save more money and put those savings into other necessities.

 2. They didn’t buy with credit

 Credit wasn’t very popular in the Great Depression.
-People paid with cash, so they are only limited to purchases that their money could buy.
+People paid with cash, so they were limited only to purchases that their money could buy.
 With that, they also learned to live within their means.
-They didn’t spend more than they can afford and avoided debts at all costs.
+They didn’t spend more than they could afford and avoided debts at all costs.

 3. Keep a garden

 Gardening was common in the times of the Great Depression.
 Since a lot of people weren’t making much money, they needed to put food on the table using inexpensive means, and gardening was the best solution.
-People were able to eat fresh produce and which was also nutritious too.
-Today, you can still keep a garden and grow your own food even with limited space by growing them in small pots and containers.
+People were able to eat fresh produce which was also nutritious.
+Today, you can still keep a garden and grow your own food even with limited space by growing plants in small pots and containers.

 4. Learn how to sew

-When clothes get torn or ripped, our grandparents don’t automatically toss them into the trash can.
-Instead, they take their thread and needle and then start mending the clothing.
+When clothes get torn or ripped, our grandparents didn’t automatically toss them into the trash can.
+Instead, they took their needle and thread and then started mending the clothing.
 Learning how to sew is a practical life skill all of us can use.
-If you have no idea how to do it, you can take a look at the basic sewing tutorials on the internet.
+If you have no idea how to do it, you can take a look at basic sewing tutorials on the internet.

 5. Do it yourself

-Our grandparents were keen on learning everything so they wouldn’t have to buy everything brand new.
+Our grandparents were keen on learning how to fix everything so they wouldn’t have to buy everything new replacements.
 When something was broken, they didn’t throw it away.
-They would fix it.
-That’s probably why a lot of old people would prefer to drive their cars to the ground or wait until their couch gives up before replacing them.
-They also didn’t spend on labor.
-Whatever they can do themselves, whether that’s painting the walls, paving the tiles, or fixing the doors — they did it.
+They fixed it.
+That’s probably why a lot of older people prefer to drive their cars to the ground or wait until their couch gives up before replacing them.
+They didn’t spend money on labor.
+Whatever they could do themselves, whether that’s painting the walls, paving the tiles, or fixing the doors — they did it.

 6. Don’t waste anything

 People who lived during the Great Depression knew how to save everything and not waste anything.
 They recycled things instead of throwing them away.
-Even biodegradable materials went straight to compost to beef up their garden soil.
+Biodegradable materials went straight to the compost bin to beef up their garden soil.
 These people made sure to consume everything up to the last drop and never threw anything away.

 7. Make crafts

-Instead of buying ready-made, a lot of our grandparents were into crafts.
+Instead of buying ready-made items, a lot of our grandparents were into crafts.
 Apart from the personal touch, making crafts proved to be a lot cheaper.
 It helped ease their boredom away as well at a time when entertainment was somewhat limited.

 8. Layering to keep warm

-You know how much heating can add up to your utility bills, so our grandparents were wise enough to bundle up their clothing during the cold months to keep themselves warm.
+You know how much heating can add to your utility bills, so our grandparents were wise enough to bundle up their clothing during the cold months to keep themselves warm.
 They even used chicken feathers to keep their bodies warm.
-While we won’t have to go to that extent to survive the cold winter days, it helps to wear a pair of fuzzy socks, a few layers of jacket, and hide under a thick blanket during nighttime.
+While we won’t have to go to that extent to survive the cold winter days, it helps to wear a pair of fuzzy socks, a few layers of sweaters, and a jacket, and huddle under a thick blanket through the night.

 9. Reduce meat consumption

-Look out whenever your favorite fruits and vegetables go in season and buy a lot of them.
+Keep a look out for your favorite fruits and vegetables that are in season and buy a lot of them.
 While you may not be able to use them all fresh, you can freeze or can some of them for future use.
-Having enough supply of fruits and vegetables, even when they’re frozen or preserved can be a great way to save money on food.
+Having a good supply of fruits and vegetables, even when they’re frozen or preserved, can be a great way to save money on food.

 11. Use rainwater

-You can conserve water by saving rainwater into a barrel.
+You can conserve water by catching rainwater in a barrel.
 Although this may not be used to cook, rainwater is good enough to water plants or wash your car.

 12. Line-dry your clothes

-Our grandparents didn’t have a washer and dryer, so they washed their clothes manually.
-Right now, we have the luxury to use a dryer to dry clothes quickly, but that’s at the expense of the increased utility bill.
+Our grandparents didn’t have modern washers and dryers, so they washed their clothes manually.
+Right now, we have the luxury of using a dryer to dry clothes quickly, but that’s at the expense of the increased utility bill.
 You can reduce energy consumption by drying your clothes on the line during a warm day.
 Plus, your clothes will smell fantastic!

 13. Find free hobbies